 Non-Interest Income.
 Non-interest income increased \$2.2 million, or 15.4%, to \$16.3 million for the year ended June 30, 2024 as compared to \$14.1 million for the year ended June 30, 2023.
-Noninterest income increased primarily as a result of \$6.0 million of income from the previously disclosed settlement of litigation as described in "Recent Developments" and also from a \$2.3 million increase in insurance and wealth management services income, offset in part by a \$5.6 million loss on the sale of securities available for sale from the balance sheet repositioning transaction as described in "Recent Developments," as well as a \$614,000 decrease in bank-owned life insurance income during the year ended June 30, 2024 due to recognition of a death benefit in the year ended June 30, 2023.
+Noninterest income increased primarily as a result of \$6.0 million of income from the previously disclosed settlement of litigation and also from a \$2.3 million increase in insurance and wealth management services income, offset in part by a \$5.6 million loss on the sale of securities available for sale from the previously disclosed balance sheet repositioning transaction, as well as a \$614,000 decrease in bank-owned life insurance income during the year ended June 30, 2024 due to recognition of a death benefit in the year ended June 30, 2023.
 The increase in insurance and wealth management services income was primarily due to the acquisition of Hudson Financial LLC which expanded our wealth management business into the Hudson Valley Region of New York.